-Malignant otitis externa is a serious infection where infection spreads from the external auditory canal to the skull base.
+Malignant otitis externa is a serious condition where infection spreads from the external auditory canal to the skull base.

 It most commonly affects the elderly, diabetic or immunocompromised.
 Pseudomonas aeruginosa is by far the most common causative pathogen.